 Return to the Big Question and the Value Continuum.
-'Should family always come first?'
+'Should you be able to ask anything of the people who love you?
 Has anyone changed their minds?
-Interrogate how their understanding of Juliet's behaviour has influenced their decision.
+Interrogate how their understanding of Beatrice's behaviour has influenced their decision.

 Appendix 1